CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## License

-Gromacs is a free software available under LGPL, version 2.1.
+GROMACS is a free software available under LGPL, version 2.1.

 ## Usage

-Initialize recommended version of Gromacs on Puhti or Mahti like this:
+Initialize recommended version of GROMACS on Puhti or Mahti like this:

 ```bash
 module purge